tokamak-network/zvm/INPUT.md

 0
 [INFO]  snarkJS: FINISH: main
 ```
-It prints the stack and memory.
+It prints inside of the stack and the memory.
 There are 2, 3 on the stack after the second loop and only 5 (= 2 + 3) exists on the stack at the end of loops.
 Try the other arithmetic operations if you want.

 ### Comparison & Bitwise logic operations
 ```